boukriAMINE07/k8s-terraform-spring-mysql-demo/readme.md

       hibernate:
         dialect: org.hibernate.dialect.MySQL5Dialect
 ```
+> [!NOTE]
-In this setup, Kubernetes will be employed to substitute the values for `DB_SERVER`, `DB_USERNAME`, `DB_NAME`, and `DB_PASSWORD`.
+> In this setup, Kubernetes will be employed to substitute the values for `DB_SERVER`, `DB_USERNAME`, `DB_NAME`,
+and `DB_PASSWORD`.

 ---

 ## Part II - Dockerize the Application

 In this section, you'll containerize your Spring Boot application using Docker.
-Follow these steps to create a Docker image and push it to Docker Hub.
+Follow these steps to create a Docker
+image and push it to Docker Hub.

 #### 📄 Dockerfile

 1. In the root directory, create a new file and name it `Dockerfile` (without extension).
 2. Add the following content to the `Dockerfile`:

 ```Dockerfile
 FROM dvmarques/openjdk-17-jdk-alpine-with-timezone
 ENV PORT 8080